MartinEesmaa/VVCEasy/FFMPEGVVC.md

 About [xHE-AAC](https://www.iis.fraunhofer.de/en/ff/amm/broadcast-streaming/xheaac.html), now it's available decode support xHE-AAC of FFmpeg.
 [Exhale](https://gitlab.com/ecodis/exhale) (encoder) is free to use and open source, but if you want Fraunhofer IIS xHE-AAC, you can download [EZ CD Audio Converter](https://www.poikosoft.com/music-converter) for Windows only.
 You can also merge your encoded xHE-AAC audio into mp4 too.

-To make playable mp4 with audio and video together, you need VVC video encoded, audio file and [GPAC Nightly build](https://gpac.wp.imt.fr/downloads/gpac-nightly-builds/).
-Code for mp4box/gpac to merge VVC video encoded and audio file:
+To make a playable MP4 with audio and video together, you need VVC video encoded, audio file and [GPAC Nightly build](https://gpac.wp.imt.fr/downloads/gpac-nightly-builds/).
+Here is the code for mp4box/gpac to merge VVC video encoded and audio file:

 ```bash
 mp4box -add video.266 -add audio.m4a -new convertedvvc.mp4
 ```

-Containers are also acceptable video containers of .mkv, .mp4, .mov and more.
+Media video containers accepts of .mkv, .mp4, .mov and more.

 For Linux and Mac OS users: Type correctly `MP4Box` for execute binary, but no small or big lettercase letters.